nik24g/Persius_assignment/README.md

 ## Virtual environment

-Run `pip3 install --requirements.txt` to create virtual environment and install modules and packages for this project
+Run `pip3 install --requirements.txt` to install modules and packages for this project

 ## Further help